 DataGrip is the multi-engine database environment.
-We support MySQL, PostgreSQL, Microsoft SQL Server, Microsoft Azure, Oracle, Amazon Redshift, Sybase, DB2, SQLite, HyperSQL, Apache Derby and H2.
-If a DBMS has a JDBC driver you can connect to it via DataGrip.
+We support MySQL, PostgreSQL, Microsoft SQL Server, Microsoft Azure, Oracle, Amazon Redshift, Sybase, Db2, SQLite, Exasol, MariaDB, Snowflake, MongoDB, Cassandra, ClickHouse, Greenplum, Apache Hive, Vertica, HyperSQL, Apache Derby and H2.
+If the DBMS has a JDBC driver you can connect to it via DataGrip.
 For any of supported engines it provides database introspection and various instruments for creating and modifying objects.

 With the repository added, import its GPG key: